 Two other mining operations are already working nearby, with devastating effects on nature and people, not to forget the water shortage for everyone.
 Targeted legal action can push Ibutho Coal back and will help put an end to mining in South Africa at the expense of people, their cultural heritage, and nature in the form of animals like rhinos.

 The Tendele coal mine at Somkhele has been operating since 2004 without environmental authorizations or compliance with cultural heritage legislation and planning laws.
 The beautiful rural landscape and the peace and tranquility of the area is ruined.
 The trucks can be heard up to 15km away 24 hours a day, seven days a week.
 In surrounding communities people wake up in the middle of the night from the noise.
 People suffer as a result of loss of their grazing and agricultural land, no water, and loss of livestock.
 Their houses are cracked from the blasting and they suffer from respiratory illnesses.

 Targeted legal action can push Tendele and Ibutho Coal back and will help put an end to unscrupulous mining in South Africa at the expense of people, their cultural heritage, and nature in the form of highly threatened animals, like rhinos.

-The Crowd Versus works together with Global Environmental Trust (GET), which assists communities in areas of environmental significance affected by bad planning and unscrupulous environmental practices.
-GET protects the human rights of individuals and communities in South Africa who are fighting against harm to their environment.
+The Crowd Versus works together with Save Our iMfolozi Wilderness (SOW), which assists communities in areas of environmental significance affected by bad planning and unscrupulous environmental practices.